drewloewe/Grading-System/grading-system.md

 -  I will use a points-based scale and rubric (as well as comments and feedback).
 - Some work is not revisable and is graded all-or-nothing (e.g., quizzes, peer review, discussion posts, etc.), but all major writing projects are revisable.
 Please read [my revision policies](http://drewloewe.net/policies/).
 If you revise a major project effectively and follow the policies so I can evaluate it in context, I will simply change the original grade (I don't weight or average them).
 The grade is not guaranteed to increase, but it will certainly NOT decrease.
-- Revisable major projects will have a simple point scale keyed to the basic four descriptors of Meets All Expectations-100%; Meets Most Expectations-85%; Shows Effort, but Doesn’t Yet Meet Most Expectations-70%; and Not Assessable-0.
+- Most work in the course will be evaluated using a simple point scale.
+The scale is keyed to the basic four descriptors of Meets All Expectations-100%; Meets Most Expectations-85%; Shows Effort, but Doesn’t Yet Meet Most Expectations-70%; and Not Assessable-0.
 For major projects, 90% of the available points are for content and 10% are for form and mechanics.
 -  Items graded all-or-nothing will have a simple descriptor of the specifications for a good-faith, useful, responsive submission that does what the item is supposed to do (typically, spark discussion or help you work out your ideas).
 A good-faith, useful, responsive submission earns all the possible points.